-Investing in Funds may be more expensive than other investment options offered in your advisory account.
+Investing in mutual funds and ETFs (collectively, "Funds") may be more expensive than other investment options offered in your advisory account.
 In addition to our fee, you pay the fees and expenses of the Funds in which your account is invested.
 Fund fees and expenses are charged directly to the pool of assets the Fund invests in and are reflected in each Fund's share price.
 These fees and expenses are an additional cost to you and are not included in the fee amount in your account statements.
-Each Fund and ETF expense ratio (the total amount of fees and expenses charged by the Fund) is stated in its prospectus.
-The expense ratio generally reflects the costs incurred by shareholders during the Fund's or ETF's most recent fiscal reporting period.
+Each mutual fund and ETF expense ratio (the total amount of fees and expenses charged by the Fund) is stated in its prospectus.
+The expense ratio generally reflects the costs incurred by shareholders during the mutual fund's or ETF's most recent fiscal reporting period.
 Current and future expenses may differ from those stated in the prospectus.

-You do not pay any sales charges for purchases of Funds in programs described in this brochure.
-However some mutual funds may charge, and not waive, a redemption fee on certain transaction activity in accordance with their prospectuses.
+You do not pay any sales charges for purchases of Funds in programs described in this Brochure.
+However, some Funds may charge, and not waive, a redemption fee on certain transaction activity in accordance with their prospectuses.